School anxiety – developmental readiness for school and how you can help

-It was written in response to feedback from a recent article on homeschooling.
-I have written not only as a parent whose child didn’t fit the system, but also drawing on my own experience of being in a classroom in the 1960’s.
+This article was written from the perspective of a parent whose child didn’t fit the system, but also drawing on my own experience of being in a classroom in the 1960’s.
 Not much has changed!
 I’d had the same symptoms of anxiety 40 years earlier – tummy ache before school, migraine headaches…

 Homeschooling – not by Choice but by Necessity

 I also had the opportunity to do further study and ongoing research.
-The perspectives presented here are based on my personal homeschooling experience.
-I also draw on my own therapeutic process, and the privilege of supporting many other children during the last 20 years.
+The perspectives presented here are based on our homeschooling experience.

 Our Journey